 Connected with the above is the distinction between the symptoms and the underlying causes of a conflict.
 In complex cases it is difficult to distinguish between the two, and people are unwittingly led to believe that a certain conflict has been effectively resolved when in reality it is only the symptoms that have been taken care of without touching the deep-seated causes.
 For long-term solutions of conflicts, it is necessary to identify the root causes and address them properly.

-2.2 Methods of conflict resolution
+2.2 Methods of Conflict Resolution

 While conflict may be difficult, it is by no means a destructive process.
 As has already been pointed out, conflict has a positive role to play if only we have the necessary skills to create the synergy for the well-being of all the contending parties.
 There are no particular tailored techniques, either formal or informal, to manage conflicts although the techniques are based on intuition, logic and communication arts.
 The following are the most commonly known methods of conflict resolution.
 The comparisons between different methods of conflict resolution are presented in the table below.